fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ## 2 Data Structure

 Data Structures contain Variables, which are specific instances of [Variable Templates](#3-variable-templates).
-A variable can have the same name as its underlying template or be more specific, e.g. *variable template*: species_detected, *variable*: Parus_major.
+A variable can have the same name as its underlying template or be more specific, e.g. *variable template*: locationID, *variable*: patchLabelBETAFOR.
 For every column of your tabular data you have to define a variable.

 ![Variables_VariableTemplates](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Variables_VariableTemplates.PNG)